ThisIs-RJP/Operating-Systems-Notes/Operating Systems/Synchronisation.md

 # Resource-Allocation Graph Scheme

 - **Claim edge** Pi -> Rj indicated that process Pj may request resource Rj; represented by a dashed line
-	-  In operating systems, a "claim edge" usually refers to a relationship between processes and resources in a resource allocation graph, often associated with deadlock detection algorithms.
+	-  Refers to a dependency relationship between two processes or threads, where one entity claims a resource before another can proceed.
 - Claim edge converts to request edge when a process requests a resource
 - Requests edge converted to an assignment edge when the resource is allocated to the process
 - When a resource is released by a process, assignment edge reconverts to a claim edge